 “Out of the mouth of babies and infants you have established strength…” – Psalm 8:2a

-A boy from – I assume – a nearby neighborhood – somewhere between the ages of 8 and 10 – appeared to be tiptoeing in my backyard.
+A boy from – I assume – a neighboring neighborhood – somewhere between the ages of 8 and 10 – appeared to be tiptoeing in my backyard.
 He was walking towards our back patio, locked eyes with my own, and suddenly looked as though he had seen a ghost.
 The boy let out a shriek,, did an immediate 360 and sprinted off – leaping entirely over our fairly high stone wall.
 I let out a laugh thinking to myself “that was odd” then an uneasy feeling set in.
 I asked Kenimer if he had known the boy he said “no”.
 I walked outside onto the patio and saw what the boy found enticing which had been just out of his reach when our eyes had met: Kenimer’s shiny new red bicycle that he had received for Christmas.

 Then it hit me: that boy was trespassing in my back yard attempting to steal my son’s bike!